uinnn/MenuLib/README.md

   </dependency>
 ```

-You must change the path to where the .jar file is, this in the IDE
+You must change the path to where the .jar file is, this in the IDE <br>
 Well, you must know how to do this.

 ---